 Bring The Art Hand to your School…

-We are a new art school on the Waterford coast near Bunmahon that runs art courses in Stained Glass, Mosaic, Painting, Photography, Film and more.
-Although the courses at The Art Hand are for adults only we do offer an outreach programme for Primary Schools.
+We are an art school on the Waterford coast that runs art classes for kids and also for adults and we offer an outreach programme for Primary Schools.

 We travel to schools across the county with all the equipment and materials needed to develop interesting, fun and educational art projects.
 We can identify the benefits of a chosen project to ensure that we are meeting the needs of the primary school curriculum.
 Each project is unique and tailored to suit each individual school.